JeanRibes/gemini-ghost/README.md

 # Specification, I don't need no stinkin' specification

-Seriously, the spec is obviously vital; none of the fun that people are having with servers and browsers and reading and writing would be possible without the Gemini protocol.
+Seriously though, the spec is obviously vital; none of the fun that people are having with servers and browsers and reading and writing content would be possible without the Gemini protocol.

-However, minimal as it is, there are parts of the spec that I simply don't need, for the time being.
+However, minimal as it is, there are parts of the spec that I simply do not need, for the time being at least.
 If I have overlooked anything essential, however, do please let me know.

 ## Input

-I don't envision needing input for anything, and to be honest I've not yet thought about how this would implemented.
+I don't envision using input for anything, and to be honest I've not yet thought about how to implement this.

 ## Redirects

-Likewise, I don't need a server that implements redirects; serving static content from a single folder.
+Likewise, I don't need a server that implements redirects; all I want to do is server static content from a single directory.
 I could add redirects, if required.
 Would parsing a text file that maps an old URL to a new URL fit the bill?

 ## Client Certs